andreasmang/claire/README.md

 If there are any issues, you have questions, you would like to give us feedback or you have feature requests, do not hesitate to send an email to <andreas@math.uh.edu>.

-If you plan on using CLAIRE in your research please cite the following manuscript: A. Mang, A. Gholami, C. Davatzikos & G. Biros. *CLAIRE: A distributed-memory solver for constrained large deformation diffeomorphic image registration*. arXiv:1808.0448.
-2018.
+If you plan on using CLAIRE in your research please cite the following manuscript: A. Mang, A. Gholami, C. Davatzikos & G. Biros. *CLAIRE: A distributed-memory solver for constrained large deformation diffeomorphic image registration*.
+SIAM Journal on Scientific Computing 41 (5), C548--C584, 2019 (arXiv:1808.0448).

 ## Documentation <a name="clairedoc"></a>
 * [Quick Installation Guide](doc/README-INSTALL-QUICK.md)